-Hannah Hauxwell is a true Yorkshire heroine, whose hard life working at her farm in the harsh climate of the Dales was an inspiration to all who saw her.
-Hannah’s life was brought to our screens in a series of documentaries, which showed us a side to Yorkshire we do not often see.
-Despite her open rejection of a modern lifestyle, in some ways Hauxwell was a woman very much ahead of her time.
-In the early Seventies she became one of television’s first and unlikeliest reality TV stars, long before the word had even been invented.
+Despite her open rejection of a modern lifestyle, in some ways Hannah was a woman very much ahead of her time.
+In the early 70’s she became one of television’s first, and unlikeliest, reality TV stars long before the word had been invented.

 “Not really.
 I had an uncle who wanted better for me and there was a factory in Barnard Castle I could have found work at but farming was the only thing I knew.”

-Her stoicism and duty to maintain her family’s farm, led to a life of loneliness, with only her animals for company and the odd passer-by, usually hill walkers.
-Local attention to Hauxwell’s life first appeared in a Yorkshire Post article published in 1970, titled, “How to be happy on £170 per year,” which profiled her life working the farm making a meagre living.
+Hannah’s stoicism and duty to maintain her family’s farm led to a life of loneliness with only her animals and the off passerby for company.
+Local attention to her life first appeared in a Yorkshire Post article published in 1970 titled “How to be happy on £170 per year” which profiled her life working the farm making a meagre living.

-In 1992 a further documentary, “Hannah Hauxwell, An Innocent Abroad” was made, which showed her touring Europe, visiting countries, such as France, Germany, Italy and Austria, followed by a similar USA version in the following year.
+In 1992, a further documentary was made called “Hannah Hauxwell, An Innocent Abroad.”
+This showed her leaving the UK for the first time and touring Europe visiting countries such as France, Germany, Italy and Austria followed by a similar US version the following year.

 After Low Birk Hatt Farm was sold, its surrounding pastures have since been renamed Hannah’s Meadows.
 The Hauxwell family’s traditional management of the land included rejecting the use of modern pesticides.